 This festive fall table runner features a harvest of Calico Corn.
 I supersized my ear of corn quilt block from my Grandma Town block of the month quilt and added the colors of fall.
 Make it scrappy or planned, but this lovely table runner will look wonderful on your fall table or even as the star attraction of the Thanksgiving table.
-I am having a sale on this For Sale pattern through the end of October 31st, 2016.

 I have also included instructions for a large hot pad which is large enough for a casserole dish or cake pan.

 The two small hot pads use the 6” version of the calico corn block.
 Both hot pads would make lovely mini quilts as well.
 A nice idea for a hostess or holiday gift.